 The Second Runner – Up: Skip Hop – Duo SE

-The most notable upgrade on the bag is to the fabric.
-The fresh new “wipe-friendly” fabric both looks fantastic, and is stiff enough to keep the tall bag upright at all times.
+The most notable upgrade on the bag is the fabric.
+The fresh new “wipe-friendly” fabric both looks fantastic and is stiff enough to keep the tall bag upright at all times.
 Compared to the other bags we tested, the Skip Hop- Duo SE is a bit smaller.

 However, in many cases, the smaller size of the bag is an advantage.
 Think about the times when your diaper bag isn’t filled to the brim.
 Wouldn’t it be heavenly if you could reduce the size of the bag in such times?

-The 13 litre capacity bag (compared with JuJuBe’s 16 litre capacity), offers decent storage space, while making the act of carrying the bag much less cumbersome.
-With that said, there is clear compromise on the storage space.
+The 13-liter capacity bag (compared with JuJuBe’s 16-liter capacity), offers decent storage space, while making the act of carrying the bag much less cumbersome.
+With that said, there is a clear compromise on the storage space.

 If your diaper bag use involves packing diapers, and folded clothes, along with some wipes, the bag will be an absolute joy to carry around.
 However, if you plan on storing bulky items such as tiffin boxes or even a jumbo-size pack of wipes, you will definitely feel the restrain in space.

-The bag comes with a plethora of little pockets that are perfect for organising small sized essentials.
+The bag comes with a plethora of little pockets that are perfect for organizing small-sized essentials.
 The main compartment, as mentioned earlier, is roomy enough to store the basic diaper bag essentials such as change of diapers, wipes, and a change of clothes for the baby.